metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `ca_bundle` (String)
-- `ca_provider` (Attributes) Used to provide custom certificate authority (CA) certificatesfor a secret store.
-The CAProvider points to a Secret or ConfigMap resourcethat contains a PEM-encoded certificate. (see [below for nested schema](#nestedatt--spec--provider--conjur--ca_provider))
+- `ca_provider` (Attributes) Used to provide custom certificate authority (CA) certificates for a secret store.
+The CAProvider points to a Secret or ConfigMap resource that contains a PEM-encoded certificate. (see [below for nested schema](#nestedatt--spec--provider--conjur--ca_provider))

 <a id="nestedatt--spec--provider--conjur--auth"></a>
 ### Nested Schema for `spec.provider.conjur.auth`